kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README-FLOW.md

   - Base data includes all objects/arrays; arrays initialized to `[]`.
   - When an optional array-of-objects is activated (via sidebar), one item is auto-added if the array is empty (data-first).
   - The sidebar lists nested object children under array items.
+  - Base JSON generation is cycle-safe via a `$ref` seen-set.

 ---